BlockchainCommons/www.blockchaincommons.com/_posts/2023-04-27-musings-open-silicon.md

 * **Overcoming resistance to change.** Exposing proprietary technologies may lead to resistance from industry players fearing loss of control, revenue loss, or the need to adapt to new processes and standards.
 * **Making initial investments.** Transitioning to open and transparent chip designs may require significant initial investments in research, development, and infrastructure, posing financial challenges for companies, especially in the short term.

-### Overcoming Challenges
+## Overcoming Challenges

 To tackle these challenges, collaboration is key.
 The Silicon Salon series, hosted by Blockchain Commons, fosters cooperation and knowledge sharing among stakeholders to drive open, secure cryptographic semiconductor development.
 By participating, attendees will actively shape best practices and strategies, bridging the gap between digital wallet developers and semiconductor manufacturers to enhance cryptographic security and trust.
 There a number of videos and presentations about the future of open silicon in the Silicon Salon [event archives](https://www.SiliconSalon.info/salons/).

-The next Silicon Salon will feature Mark Davis, CEO of Cranium Labs, who will delve into the intricacies of open silicon, exploring the history, challenges, and potential open solutions to the problems that his semiconductor design company has encountered.
+Our next Silicon Salon will feature Mark Davis, CEO of Cranium Labs, who will delve into the intricacies of open silicon, exploring the history, challenges, and potential open solutions to the problems that his semiconductor design company has encountered.
 Following his resentation, a facilitated discussion among the participants of the Salon whill help to define best practices and strategies for bridging the gap between the requirements of digital wallet developers and the offerings of semiconductor manufacturers.

 I cordially invite you to join us as an active participant in this conversation.
 Don't miss this opportunity to contribute to the advancement of cryptographic security and be part of an innovative community addressing crucial security topics.